 By: Colleen Andre, LMHC

-Secondly, numbing your pain and compartmentalizing emotions is the solution.
-As Prince William stated in the documentary there was a part of him that knew about his obligation and duties.
-At the same time, the other part of him wanted to do just cry after losing his mother.
+Secondly, numbing your pain and compartmentalizing emotions is not the solution.
+As Prince William stated in the documentary, there was a part of him that knew about his obligation and duties.
+At the same time, the other part of him wanted to just cry after losing his mother.
 You experienced loss.
 It does not matter if the loss was recent, years ago, or even decades ago.
 Death is death and it is normal to feel pain.
 Even the great Prince William is not immune to emotions.
 Allow yourself the freedom to feel.
 Go by what is happening to you instead of comparing yourself to others.
-If you are angry.
-Allow yourself to be angry.
-If you feel deep sadness.
-Allow yourself to experience your feelings.
+If you are angry, allow yourself to be angry.
+If you feel deep sadness, allow yourself to experience your feelings.

-Lastly, go by how what you are experiencing instead of what you perceive in others.
-Reframe from criticizing or shaming yourself for “not getting over it
+Lastly, go by what you are experiencing instead of what you perceive in others.
+Refrain from criticizing or shaming yourself for “not getting over it

-If you need additional support feel free to call Life Counseling Solutions at 407.622.1770 to set up an appointment or a free 15-minute consultation with me.
-Or, make an appointment online today by clicking here.
+If you need additional support, feel free to call Life Counseling Solutions at 407-622-1770 to set up an appointment or a free 15-minute consultation.
+Or make an appointment online today by clicking here.
 Connect with me on Facebook or Instagram for more tips, encouragement, and posts.

 About Colleen: Colleen values the importance of a comfortable and non-judgmental atmosphere.
 At the heart of her work, she seeks to create a safe environment in which clients can feel at ease while working through life’s difficulties.
 Her specialty is working with women and adolescents struggling with trauma/past pain, anxiety, and life transition issues.
 She also enjoys assisting those facing multicultural or race-related issues.
 She is dedicated to equipping clients with practical skills to better manage and reduce symptoms such as anger outbursts, anxiety, or restlessness.
 Ultimately, her goal is to help clients uncover the source of their distress so that they can begin to heal.
 See Colleen’s full bio.